krasninja/querycat/docs/commands/select.md

 SELECT * FROM curl('https://tinyurl.com/24buj7mb') WHERE [year] = 2019
 ```

+*Note: The `LIKE` and `SIMILAR` statements are also supported.
+However, `SIMILAR` is not SQL-compliant.
+It doesn't support "SQL regular expression".
+Instead, it supports .NET compliant regular expressions.*

 ## ORDER BY

 The ORDER BY clause specifies which SELECT clause field-expressions the query output records should be sorted by.
 If NULLS LAST is specified, null values sort after all non-null values; if NULLS FIRST is specified, null values sort before all non-null values.